W34K3D/W34K3D/Python Documentation.md

 ```

 Slicing also works with strings.
-Slicing a string produce another string
+&nbsp; Slicing a string produce another string
 ```py
 vehicle="airplane"
 print(vehicle[0:3])
 $ air
 ```
 When slicing, you can omit the stopping index.
-This means that you'll be slicing
-until the very last element.
+&nbsp; This means that you'll be slicing until the very last element.

 ```py
 animals = ['dog', 'cat', 'bird', 'cow']